dejanu/killercoda_deal/course/k8s_networkpolicies/intro.md

 ### Setup

-A Kubernetes **network policy** declares how a set of pods are allowed to communicate with each other and other network endpoint
+A Kubernetes **network policy** declares how a set of pods are allowed to communicate with each other and other network endpoints.
 <hr>

 In this scenario we'll learn how to leverage `networkpolicies.networking.k8s.io` for namespaces isolation.